Seven Egyptian Christians Killed Near Benghazi

 According to the Libya Herald, several of the men had their hands bound and each was killed by a single gunshot to the head.
 A security spokesman told the newspaper that the names of some of the murdered men indicated that they were Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
 Christians, and an Egyptian passport was found on one of the bodies.
 No group has claimed responsibility for the executions.

 Connor, an Open Doors spokesman, was stunned by the incident.
 “Since the end of the regime of dictator Gaddafi of Libya, we’ve seen that the government doesn’t really control the nation.
 Christians, both Libyans and non-Libyans, suffer abuse from Islamists.
 Christians have been arrested, tortured, killed, have been accused of “proselytizing,” and several churches in Libya were bombed or set on fire, since the revolution.”

 The Egyptian Coptic community in Libya has faced repeated attacks from militants over the past few years.
-In December 2012, an explosion near the Coptic Orthodox Church in Misrata killed two and left three more injured.
+In December 2012, an explosion near the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church in Misrata killed two and left three more injured.